golang/vscode-go/docs/settings.md

 ### `go.formatTool`

 Not applicable when using the language server.
-Choosing 'goimports' or 'goreturns' will add missing imports and remove unused imports.
+Choosing 'goimports', 'goreturns', or 'gofumports' will add missing imports and remove unused imports.

-Allowed Values:`[gofmt goimports goreturns goformat]`
+Allowed Values:`[gofmt goimports goreturns goformat gofumpt gofumports]`

 Default: `goreturns`